arturopie/re.global4business/_services/joint-ventures.md

 ### The Numbers

-We currently rent this property for $1,400 per month.
-This is our current total Return On Investment on this property.
+The tenant pays $1,400 per month for this unit.
+Bellow is last year total Return On Investment on this property.

 ![the-numbers-68-roi](/images/property1/the-numbers.jpg)